eomene/XMuteList/README.md

 1. Download the JSON files from this repository
 2. Use X's mute word feature to add these words to your mute list
 3. Customize the lists according to your preferences

+### Muting Words on X

+1. Go to your X settings
+2. Navigate to "Privacy and safety" → "Muted words"
+3. Click "Add"
+4. Paste the words you want to mute
+5. Choose where to apply the mute (Home timeline, Notifications, etc.)
+6. Click "Save"

 ## Contributing